 Perhaps you want to write a book or have one written for you.
 And when it comes to size, you think about the number of pages.
 Non-professional writers often do.
 But you should not focus on the page count.
+Instead target the right size for your book.

 Writing clients often tell me they want their book to be ‘XXX’ hundred pages… 200, 400, etc. Usually a round number.
 Sometimes they’ll give an example.
 Something like this: “My story’s a bit like ‘Outlander,’ time travel and romance.
 Fictional but based on actual events in a different country and setting.
 From the present to two centuries ago and back to the present.
 So, maybe my book should be about the same size.”